Gold is the most malleable metal. It is dense, soft and ductile and its properties remain without tarnishing when exposed to air or water.

 |Of which Coins||426||276||284||257||248|

 Total physical demand increased by 10% in 2017, largely due to a return to growth in jewelry fabrication and official sector demand.

 Gold Supply (Tonnes)

 Mine Production by Region (Tonnes)

 Global mine production in 2017 was relatively unchanged last year.
 Russia and Suriname saw the largest production increases led by ramp-ups at the countries’ largest operations, while higher grades and fresh ounces were behind strong gains in Canada.

 Gold Production by Country (Tonnes)

-Physical bar investment - Demand for bullion bars decreased by 10% year-on-year to 787 tonnes in 2016.
+Physical bar investment - Demand for bullion bars decreased by less than 1% year-on-year to 780 tonnes in 2017.

-Exchange Traded Funds - ETF holdings increased by 34% in 2016, with substantial inflows into global ETFs in the first ten months of the year.
-This performance was the result of strengthened gold prices following increased geopolitical uncertainty and higher market expectations for an increase in US interest rates.
+Exchange Traded Funds - ETF holdings increased by 8% in 2017 to 2,262 tonnes at the end of the year.
+This performance was the result of strengthened gold prices due to geopolitical tensions over North Korea and the accelerated depreciation of the dollar index.